lumbermixalot/ScriptEvent_Transpiler/README.md

 Now, let's transpile the sample interface file located in **Samples/demo_interface.lua**, the idea is to generate a ScriptEvent lua file.

 ### USAGE 1
-ScriptEvent_Transpiler> python main.py -e MyMessageBus -Samples\demo_interface.lua Samples
+ScriptEvent_Transpiler> python main.py -e MyBroadcastBus -Samples\demo_interface.lua Samples

 One file is generated inside the **.Samples/** directory:
-  - MyMessageBus.lua   <-- This is the non-addressable Broadcast type of ScriptEvent lua file.
-Callers would do MyMessageBus.Broadcast.Function(...)
+  - MyBroadcastBus.lua   <-- This is the non-addressable Broadcast type of ScriptEvent lua file.
+Callers would do MyBroadcastBus.Broadcast.Function(...)

 ### USAGE 2
-ScriptEvent_Transpiler> python main.py -e MyMessageBus -t Samples\demo_interface.lua Samples
+ScriptEvent_Transpiler> python main.py -e MyBroadcastBus -t Samples\demo_interface.lua Samples

 Two Files are generated inside the **.Samples/** directory:
-  - MyMessageBus.lua   <-- This is the non-addressable Broadcast type of ScriptEvent lua file.
-Callers would do MyMessageBus.Broadcast.Function(...)
+  - MyBroadcastBus.lua   <-- This is the non-addressable Broadcast type of ScriptEvent lua file.
+Callers would do MyBroadcastBus.Broadcast.Function(...)
-  - MyMessageBus_subclass.lua   <-- An example class file on how to listen or respond to events sent to the MyMessageBus Bus.
+  - MyBroadcastBus_subclass.lua   <-- An example class file on how to listen or respond to events sent to the MyBroadcastBus Bus.
-You should place MyMessageBus.lua nested somewhere in your GAME_PROJECT/Scripts/... folder.
+You should place MyBroadcastBus.lua nested somewhere in your GAME_PROJECT/Scripts/... folder.

 ### USAGE 2
-ScriptEvent_Transpiler> python main.py -e MyBroadcastBus -a EntityId -t Samples\demo_interface.lua Samples
+ScriptEvent_Transpiler> python main.py -e MyEventBus -a EntityId -t Samples\demo_interface.lua Samples

 Two Files are generated inside .Samples\
-  - MyMessageBus.lua   <-- This is the EntityId addressable Event type of ScriptEvent lua file.
-Callers would do MyMessageBus.Event.Function(SomeEntityId, ...)
+  - MyEventBus.lua   <-- This is the EntityId addressable Event type of ScriptEvent lua file.
+Callers would do MyEventBus.Event.Function(SomeEntityId, ...)
-  - MyMessageBus_subclass.lua   <-- An example class file on how to listen or respond to events sent to the MyMessageBus Bus.
+  - MyEventBus_subclass.lua   <-- An example class file on how to listen or respond to events sent to the MyEventBus Bus.
-You should place MyMessageBus.lua nested somewhere in your GAME_PROJECT/Scripts/... folder.
+You should place MyEventBus.lua nested somewhere in your GAME_PROJECT/Scripts/... folder.